 \subsection{Embodied Recognition}

 We train a policy network to achieve the embodied recognition task.
-Based on our amodal recognition's human detection confidence (section \ref{sec:network}), we identify potential goal points to pursue and refine using our embodied recognition system.
+Based on the human detection confidence of our amodal recognition (section \ref{sec:network}), we identify potential goal points to pursue and refine using our embodied recognition system.
 Our identification process is based on weak detection confidence below a threshold $(\lambda)$.
 We build our policy network upon ~\cite{yang2019embodied,fan2018crowdmove}.
 Our policy network receives the LiDAR scans and each human segmentation masks from the amodal recognition system and outputs probabilities over the action space considered for the navigation task.

 \textbf{Action Space:} The action space is a set of permissible robot velocities in continuous space.
-The action velocities consists of translational and rotational velocity.
-We set the bounds on translational velocity, $v \in [0.0, 1.0]$ and rotational velocity, $w \in [-1.0, 1.0]$ to accomodate the robot kinematics.
-We sample actions at step $t$ using equation \ref{eq:act}
+The action velocities consist of translational and rotational velocities.
+We set the bounds on translational velocity, $v \in [0.0, 1.0]$ and rotational velocity, $w \in [-1.0, 1.0]$ to accommodate the robot kinematics.
+We sample actions at step $t$ using the equation \ref{eq:act}

 where $l_0, l_1, l_2$ represent the three consecutive processed LiDAR scan frames and $h_0, h_1, ..h_t$ represent the historical and human segmentation masks concatenated together.